famsf/4d-mysqldump/README.md

 ----
 * A 'test' option to list all problem tables/columns.
 * Output the warnings/notices via stderr instead of PHP's trigger_error.
-* Export 4D foreign key constraints for 4D Subtables.
+* Export 4D foreign key constraints.
 * Add comments to tables describing missing columns.
 * Add comments to columns describing foreign keys.
 * Load h/u/p from ~/.4d.conf.
 * Error for missing php 4d extension.
-* Allow queries to be run?
+* Allow queries to be run (maybe.)
-* Include default values for columns.
+* Include default values for columns in SQL.
 * Fix parseopt() to handle multi-value arrays and prioritize argument order.
+* Add all missing data types.
 * Rewrite the whole thing in C!
 (Probably not)